Topics to be Learn:

 • Female: Organs other than ovaries.

-• Males: Beard, mustache, chest hair, muscular body, enlarged larynx, etc.
+• Male: Beard, mustache, chest hair, muscular body, enlarged larynx, etc.

 • Females: Developed breasts, broader pelvis, high-pitched voice, etc.